Aim-01/Random4Dinner/README.md

 # Random4Dinner
-Pet project with Test documentation.
+Pet project with Test documentation and Designer docs.